Candida Martinelli's Italophile Site

 of the de' Medici family interests in Florence, over his own

-illegitimate son Alessandro, because Giulio was illegitimate too, giving
+illegitimate son Alessandro.
+As Giulio was illegitimate too, his illegitimate son

-his illegitimate son less claim on the title.
-He made Alessandro
+had less claim on the title.
+Giulio made Alessandro

 the Duke of the Italian city Penne, in compensation.